freehaha/slate/source/index.html.md

 Parameters describe the parameters of a Method, their types, whether they are optional and the place where the parameters should be placed (in url as path/query, in the header, or in the request body).
-Locked attribute indicates whether the parameter is intended to be changed by user or not.
+Locked attribute indicates whether the parameter is intended to be changed by users or not.
 If it is set, APIBase will always use the default value for the parameter regardless of what the user input.

 This endpoint adds a Parameter entity to a Metdhod.